Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 3. WebPageTest

 WebPageTest is the deep-dive tool.
-It lets you run performance tests from different locations, on different connection speeds, using different browsers.
-You get waterfall charts showing exactly when each resource loads, filmstrip views of the rendering process, and detailed breakdowns of every network request.
+Test from different locations, connection speeds, and browsers.
+The output includes waterfall charts showing when each resource loads, filmstrip views of how the page renders frame by frame, and full breakdowns of every network request.

 Best for: Deep technical analysis, waterfall charts, testing from different geographies and network conditions.